 Our home office has taken on a whole new role.
 We can’t sit in our jammies and pay bills on a laptop with bedhead anymore, and the desk tucked in the corner of the spare bedroom needs an upgrade.

-Pay attention to your chair.
+Pay attention to your furniture

+You will spend a lot of time in your chair.
 If you don’t have perfect posture, consider lower back support; a foam roller, rolled-up towel, or small pillow may work as well as an expensive ergonomic chair.
 And stand or stretch every 45 to 60 minutes.

 Raise the screen.

-Your computer monitor should be at eye level; If you use a laptop it is a bit trickier.
-You may need to set it on a stack of books and use a wireless keyboard if you do a lot of typing, or use the dictating function for documents.
-Your laptop is still portable which is the main benefit.
+Your computer monitor should be at eye level; if you use a laptop it is a bit trickier.
+You may need to set it on a stack of books and use a wireless keyboard if you do a lot of typing.
+You don’t want to be looking down at the screen for extended periods of time.

 Be video meeting ready.

-Use a program like Evernote.com to get rid of paper piles and digitally file those “I don’t know what to do with this crap” that you will need eventually, but not now.
+Use a program like Evernote.com to get rid of paper piles.
+Digitally file those “I don’t know what to do with this crap” papers that you will need eventually, but not now.